NotYC/ML-integrated-CreditScoring/README.md

 Docker Installation: Ensure Docker is installed and running on your system.
 You can download it from <a href="https://www.docker.com/get-started" target="_blank">Docker's official website</a>.

+P1 of the project included integration of credit scoring chart and unique user credit card.